 Tanzania is located in East Africa and is one of the world’s most renowned safari destinations, offering an abundance of wildlife and unsurpassed scenery.
 Attractions include the Serengeti and its Great Migration; Mount Kilimanjaro – the World’s highest free-standing mountain; the World Heritage Site of Ngorongoro Conservation Area and numerous game-filled Parks and Reserves.

 A luxury safari tour in Tanzania is ideal to combine with a beach holiday in Zanzibar.
 This small, pretty island in the Indian Ocean is known as The Spice Island and it has beautiful white sand beaches and a rich history and culture.

-Most visitors to Tanzania are attracted by the opportunity to witness one of Nature’s most incredible events – the Great Migration, to see this is an experience of a lifetime.
+Most visitors to Tanzania are attracted by the opportunity to witness one of Nature’s most incredible events – the Great Migration – this an experience of a lifetime can be witnessed when on safari in Tanzania.
 The profusion of plains game also attracts predators such as hyenas and the Big Cats, so game-viewing can be particularly rewarding.